harishselvakumar05/AragonMCPLugin/README.md

 # AragonMCPLugin
-A version of Hunger Games written by harishlikespi and KazooKidFTW for our custom map of our highschool
+A version of Hunger Games written by (mostly) harishlikespi and KazooKidFTW (not really) for our custom map of our highschool

 # Usage